Pre-Primary Program Launches Across Nova Scotia

 Parents of the Chignecto-Central Regional School Board (CCRSB) now have access to important information regarding the provincial pre-primary program.

-The pre-primary program is voluntary and is open to all children who are at least four years old by December 31.
-Children can only attend the pre-primary program for one year.
+The Pre-Primary program is voluntary and is open to all children who are at least four years old by December 31st, 2018 and live within school catchment.
+Children can only attend the Pre-Primary program for one year.

 Pre-primary will be offered during standard school hours.
 It will be closed during all school in-service days, storm days, professional development days, holidays and the summer months.
 Parents can continue to check with CCRSB about class cancellations or closures.
 The program will be staffed by Early Childhood Educators.
 There will be one educator for every 10 students in the classroom, where there is a class of 20 children.
 Where there are more than 20 children (maximum 24), there will be a minimum of three staff.